temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ### Step 1 - Workflow Worker

-An activity `Foo` is first invoked inside of a Workflow Worker on Task Queue `Bar`.
-The precise method of invocation differs by SDK, and timeouts are also specified up front as part of activity options:
+An activity `SimpleActivity` is first invoked inside a Workflow Worker on Task Queue `sampleTaskQueue`.
+The precise method of invocation differs by SDK, and timeouts are also specified up front as part of Activity options:

 <Tabs
   defaultValue="go"